10 Cheapest Places to Live in Illinois in 2026

 • Higher Crime Rate: Bloomington is not a low-crime bubble.
 Property crimes in particular is a concern in some areas with the overall crime rate being higher the national average.

-• Geographic Isolation: The city is isolated with atlest a drive of roughly 2-2.5 hours to reach Chicago, about 2.5-3 hours to reach St. Louis and similar distances to Indianpolis.
+• Geographic Isolation: The city is isolated with atlest a drive of roughly 2-2.5 hours to reach Chicago and St. Louis.
 There is an airport with limited commercial service, but for major flights many people still connect through Chicago or other hubs.

 #8 Freeport